SphtKr/homebridge-zway/README.md

 ## Quick Start

-1. `sudo npm install -g homebridge` (See the [Homebridge](https://github.com/nfarina/homebridge) project site for more information)
+1. `sudo npm install -g homebridge`, See the [Homebridge](https://github.com/nfarina/homebridge) project site for more information, and to configure Homebridge
 2. `sudo npm install -g homebridge-zway`
-3. Edit `~/.homebridge/json.config` and add the following:
+3. Edit `~/.homebridge/config.json` and add the following:

 ```
 "platforms": [